jenkinsci/plasticscm-plugin/README.md

 * Jenkins `2.60.3` or newer
 * Plastic SCM command line client `8.0.16.3400` or newer

+## Configuration

+See [plugin website](https://plugins.jenkins.io/plasticscm-plugin) for instructions how to setup and use the plugin.

 ## Development

 ### Building the Plugin